 However, Mazda’s less-is-more-modern feel has some frustrating every-day-use drawbacks; the center console is nearly everything that one could ask for; solidly constructed, upscale finishes, and padded side surfaces, but it lacks the flexibility for additional items beyond two narrow bottles and one phone, the crisp digital gauge cluster offers the familiar Mazda layout but doesn’t expect imaginative or any customization; the driveshaft tunnel significantly intrudes on foot room for the middle seat (consider the CX-70 as a four-seater), and the third row is best left for children or adults on a very temporary basis and in doing so eliminates most available cargo space.

 Out on the road, the Mazda demonstrates its focus on dynamic performance.
-When hustled through the canyon curves, the CX turns in quickly and settles body motions quickly and predictably, and it delivers a level of playfulness that is unexpected in large crossovers – especially one that weights well over 5,000 pounds and full power-on apex exits are impressive as well as the CX sends a substantial amount of power through its rear-wheel-biased AWD system without upsetting the chassis and impressively maintains the steering line.
+When hustled through the canyon curves, the CX turns in quickly and its body settles its motions quickly and predictably, and it even contributes to a level of playfulness that is unexpected in large crossovers.
+Full throttle corner exits also demonstrate the Mazda’s rear-wheel-biased AWD system that can route a significant amount of power without upsetting the chassis and the CX impressively holds the steering line.

 As Mazda fans are likely aware, the focus on handling often comes at the expense of a stiffer ride than the competition.
 The CX duo is no exception.
 Small ripples in the road are absorbed but many common irregular surfaces, such as uneven pavement, sharp bridge joints, and potholes, will result in a swift vertical body motion that’s then quickly settled.
 It may not be offensive to the performance-minded family, but it certainly sits at the stiffer end of the segment.